 AUSTRALIAN AIR PILOTS MUTUAL BENEFIT FUND

-This Product Disclosure Statement (PDS) is issued by Austair Pilots Pty Ltd (ACN005111731, AFSL344259) (Austair) and is for the offer by Australian Air Pilots Mutual Benefit Fund (MBF) of the Loss of Licence Product (also described throughout this document as the Product).
-In the event that you are accepted as a member under the MBF Rules (the Rules) Austair will have “issued” the Product to you.
+This Product Disclosure Statement (PDS) is issued by Austair Pilots Pty Ltd (ACN 005 111 731, AFSL 344259) (Austair) and is for the offer by Australian Air Pilots Mutual Benefit Fund (MBF) of the Loss of Licence Product (also described throughout this document as the (Product).
+The terms and conditions of the product are contained in the MBF Rules (Rules), which are available from the MBF website (www.aapmbf.com.au).
+In the event that you are accepted as a Member (Member) under the Rules, Austair will have “issued” the Product to you.
 Austair has authorised this PDS for the Product.

 This PDS is for your general information only.
 It is not intended to be a recommendation by Austair to acquire the Product.
 This PDS does not take into account the financial situation or needs of any particular person.
 You should not base your decision to acquire the Product solely on the information in this PDS.
 You should consider the suitability of the Product in view of your financial position and needs and you may want to obtain advice before making a decision to acquire the Product.

 The Product is offered and issued by Austair on the terms and conditions described in this PDS and the MBF Rules.
 You should read this PDS and the Rules in their entirety, as you will become bound by them if you acquire the Product.

 Some information in this PDS is subject to change.
 Austair will notify its Members of any changes that have an impact on the Product generally, or of any other significant events that affect the information in this PDS.
 Information about any change may be obtained from www.aapmbf.com.au or in hard copy (free of charge) by telephoning +61 3 9928 4500 or 1300 380 300.